boer-way/essays/flax-trial/README.md

 .ve-media wc:Charleston,_Maryland.png  right

 Hugh Davey and Samuel Carson, and several others, had established a base at Charlestown, Cecil County, Maryland where they could "purchase wheat, flour & flaxseed [^8] (MacMaster p201).
 From 1745-1750 Davey & Carson, merchants of falxseed, flour, wheat, rum and general dry goods, documented shipments of flaxseed in hogsheads in their letterbook correspondence [^9].
-This Maryland location was in close proximity to Pennsylvania trading centers in areas such as Philadelphia, Lancaster and Shippensburg providng a gateway for trade and commerce.
+This Maryland location was in close proximity to Pennsylvania trading centers in areas such as Philadelphia, and Lancaster providng a gateway for trade and commerce.
 Development in infrastructure such as the Pennsylvania and Forbes Road further enabled trade between the eastern and western parts of the Pennsylvania colony [^10] .